Robert H. Short Scholars Program

 Robert H. Short wanted to help students have opportunities that he did not have.
 Upon his death in 2011, the Cumberland Community Foundation received a $10 million gift from his estate to continue his support for students forever.
 From 2011 - 2018, the foundation awarded $2,377,000 in scholarships from Mr. Short’s scholarship endowment gift to students attending three local colleges – Methodist University, Fayetteville State University, and Fayetteville Technical Community College.

-The Robert H. Short Scholars Program now provides last-dollar-in scholarships up to $7,500/year ($60,000 total for four years) to students from Cumberland County, NC who will attend any nonprofit college or university.
+The Robert H. Short Scholars Program now provides last-dollar-in scholarships up to $7,500/year (up to $60,000 total for up to four years) to students from Cumberland County, NC who will attend any four-year nonprofit college or university.
 Scoring will give equal weight to 1) academic achievement, 2) community service (or work history), and 3) demonstrated financial need.